nokyan/resources/README.md

 The following list is *roughly* in order of their importance with the most important item being first in the list.

+- Support reading statistics of Intel GPUs
+- Translations
 - Battery usage and details
-- Preferences such as a unit selection
-- Translations

 ## Contributing